 816-246-4465 ext 10

-Mark received his undergraduate degree from Coe College, followed by his Master’s of Counseling Psychology from Avila University.
-He is currently under supervision by Tammy Jackson while working towards state licensure.
+currently working on his doctoral degree in Clinical Psychology.
 While at Avila, Mark assisted with psychological research about learning theories, comparing therapeutic approaches, and performance anxiety.
-Mark split his internship between a psychiatric hospital for children and adolescents and a private practice group.
-He gained experience working with individuals, groups, couples and families.
+Mark has experience working in a psychiatric hospital with children and adolescents.
+He gained experience working with individuals, groups, couples and families during his work in private practice.

-Mark enjoys learning and plans on pursuing his doctorate in the future.
-He treats therapy as a way to learn more about the patient and for the patients to learn more about themselves.
+He treats therapy as a way to help patients solve their own problems and learn more about themselves.
 Mark incorporates CBT techniques, skill building, and positive psychology into session.
 He believes that therapy is about helping others with current situations and making improvements that can be long lasting.
-Also, Mark is passionate about psychological testing and plans to continue to build his skills in administering, scoring, and interpreting psychological tests.
-Mark has experience with a large array of tests that target personality traits, clinical symptoms, and cognitive abilities such as achievement or intelligence testing.
+Mark is passionate about psychological testing and performs a number of evaluations including tests that target personality traits, clinical symptoms, ADHD testing, and cognitive abilities such as achievement or intelligence testing.
+He also performs pre-surgical evaluations.

 When Mark is out of the office he is usually spending time with his wife, son, and their two dogs.
 He views family as a very important aspect of his life and devotes a lot of time with family and friends.